 A Systems View of Change and Equity

 I help organizations articulate their theories of change and develop indicators that capture not only program outputs but also shifts in power, access, and opportunity.
 This means asking deeper questions about why outcomes occur, for whom they occur, and how they can be sustained.
-My approach integrates both quantitative and qualitative methods to create a complete picture of program effectiveness—one that connects numbers to context and performance to purpose.
+Because making data human means going beyond the numbers to understand the systems and stories that produced them.
+My approach integrates both quantitative and qualitative methods to create a complete picture of program effectiveness — one that connects numbers to context and performance to purpose.

 Understanding People, Culture, and Context

 Every program exists within a cultural and community context.
-Understanding that context—people’s values, relationships, and lived experiences—is key to interpreting data accurately and designing strategies that work.
+Understanding that context — people's values, relationships, and lived experiences — is key to interpreting data accurately and designing strategies that work.
 My work is guided by a belief that the most effective programs are those that respect and reflect the realities of participants and communities.
+This is what it means to be community-centered: keeping the voices and needs of the people closest to the work at the heart of every question we ask and every insight we uncover.

 I use qualitative methods such as interviews, focus groups, and narrative analysis to bring community voices to the forefront.
 These insights illuminate how and why programs succeed or struggle in particular settings.
-I also help organizations use storytelling and participatory approaches to ensure that evaluation is not just about measuring people but learning with them.
+I also help organizations use storytelling and participatory approaches to ensure that evaluation is not just about measuring people but learning with them — because communities deserve to own their narratives and use their own data to drive their own change.

 Bridging Research and Practice